 Several popular water tours depart from the marina, including the Black Raven Pirate cruises, the Scenic Cruise, the Schooner Freedom tall ship, and St. Augustine Eco Tours.
 When it's in port, the replica Spanish galleon El Galeón will dock here as well.
 During St. Augustine Race Week in the spring, most of the visiting race boats will be on the dock for casual viewing when they are not racing.

-Events and ceremonies may be held on the lawn area of the Municipal Marina.
+Events and ceremonies may be held on the Municipal Marina's lawn area.
 Public restrooms, electric power, and potable water are available on site for events.
 The Municipal Marina can assist with obtaining catering, tents, tables, and chairs for events.
 Call (904) 825.1026 for more information about private event usage.
 For wedding information, call (904) 826.0166.